|Nutrition Facts (per serving)|

 Allow the ice cream cones or edible bowls to cool completely before filling with ice cream.

-- If you are working by yourself, it is recommended to only bake four cookies at a time.
+- If you are working by yourself, it's recommended to bake only four cookies at a time.

 - The wooden cone shaper featured here is also known as an Italian Pizzelle Roller or Norwegian Krumkake Cone Maker.
 They can easily be purchased online.

-- Because the cookies firm up as they cool, it is hard to work quick enough to shape more than four after the tray comes out of the oven.
+- Because the cookies firm up quickly as they cool, it's hard to work fast enough to shape more than four after the sheet comes out of the oven.
 If you have an extra set of hands and more cone rollers, feel free to bake more each time.

 - If the cookies become too hard to shape, return them to the oven for a few seconds, then try shaping again.